AlexsLemonade/OpenScPCA-nf/porting-modules.md

 ### Primary module workflow

 The module's primary workflow should be contained in a `main.nf` file within the module directory, and named with the module name (replacing any hyphens with underscores).
-For example, for a simple module named `analyze-cells`, the primary workflow file would be `modules/analyze-cells/main.nf`.
+For example, for a module named `analyze-cells`, the primary workflow file would be `modules/analyze-cells/main.nf` and would contain a workflow called `analyze_cells`.

 ### Processes